duydd25031999/TC_note/Software Development/Introduction_Questions.md

         - Web terminal, khó khăn technique lớn nhất
         - Tự tìm giải pháp nhiều, tự phân tách dữ liệu từ Stream của AWS EC2, chạy nhiều EC2 cùng lúc, gửi kết quả cho AI
 - English sample answer:
-    - My recent project was buildings a AI platform to assist users working with server and cloud service
+  - My latest project is Bespin, an AI platform that helps DevOps and cloud engineers manage servers and AWS services with natural language.
-    - With LLM AI model, it translates natural words into right commands for cloud service and real-time communication to server through WebSocket
+  - Think of it as “ChatGPT for the cloud”:
-    - I have worked on the front-end using Vue 3.
+      - you tell the system what you want, and an LLM translates your words into the right commands, then runs them safely.
-    - I met serveral challenges when developing this product
+  - I joined from the presale phase, analyzing the client’s idea, creating the high-level design, and estimating the work.
-    - This is a startup project of our customer, and we take care all the front-end side of it.
-The client constantly came up with new ideas or frequently changed business requirements.
+  - On the front end, I built a real-time Web Terminal in Vue 3 using WebSocket so users can remote-control EC2 instances.
-    - At the beginning, this overwhelmed us and made the direction unclear.
-But later, we quickly adapted and suggest our own technical solutions based on the client’s ideas.
-That helped us work more closely with the client and actively develop together.
+  - We also integrated an AI Copilot that suggests commands and can help edit files.
-    - I'm proud that this project has been successful in many demos with end user, and mostly based on what we developed
+  - The toughest part was that no reliable library did what we needed, so we built a custom solution almost from scratch:
-    - One of the most technically feature I developed is a Web Terminal for remote EC2 service and integrated with an AI Copilot.
+      - Synchronizing continue streams, detecting command boundaries, handling unstable sockets, supporting multiple terminals,
-    - The Front-end didn’t just render keystrokes — it had to synchronize real-time streams from AWS EC2.
+      - And splitting the EC2 output to both render the terminal and feed the Copilot.
-    - The biggest challenge was the lack of library support, so we had to build a custom solution almost from scratch, to detect when commands finished, and gracefully handle unstable socket flows and multi-terminal working.
+  - It was a startup environment with fast-changing requirements
-    - Each action from end user keyboard is sent to stream of EC2 and the output is everything needed to render fully terminal, both the command and result of it
+      - At first, it felt chaotic,
-    - So we needed splitting the output of data stream from AWS EC2, to send the result to AI Copilot and handle some special command
+      - But we adapted, proposed our own technical solutions, and worked closely with the client.
-    - It was one of the most challenging and rewarding projects I have worked on.
-I would be happy to explain more about the Web Terminal or how we handled real-time challenges if you're interested.
+  - Our demos impressed end users and investors, and I’m proud that front-end engineering played a central role in that success.
 ## Project Introduction

 ### Project Overview